Linouth/ShockAudio/README.md

     - Now it's a mix of both and it's a mess.
     - Done as a result of the new AEL system
 - [ ] Add some status management (Playing, paused, stopped, etc.)
-    - *Not tested yet*
     - Pausing a source should preferably pause the task itself.
-    - Maybe add a 'Waiting' status instead of 'stopped'.
     - When setting status to 'stopped' the task should stop.
 To start it again, the init function has to be called again.
 - [ ] Create decoders (mp3, aac(?) and ogg vorbis (spotify))